dluchten/Mac-Setup/README.md

 - Install Homebrew and Cask \
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-- Install Pyenv\
+- Pyenv\
-Pyenv is a package manager specifically for python itself.
+Pyenv is a package manager for python.
 It allows you to install multiple versions of python on one machine.
 The pyenv-virtualenv plugin helps create virtualenvs for a specific python version. \
 `brew install pyenv pyenv-virtualenv` \
 Add following lines to .zshrc \
 `eval "$(pyenv init -)"` \
 `if which pyenv-virtualenv-init > /dev/null; then eval "$(pyenv virtualenv-init -)"; fi`
+ - List current python versions: \
+   `pyenv versions` \
+ - Install specific python version: \
+   `pyenv install 3.12.5`
+ -  Set installed version as global version: \
+   `pyenv global 3.12.5`

 - Check if Python and packages were succesfully installed with following snippet (from [this website](https://symbols.hotell.kau.se/2017/11/11/get_started_with_python/))
 ```
 import numpy as np